Salable/smol-rag/README.md

   - Identical content isn't reprocessed.
   - Changes in the file will trigger a re-ingestion.

-- **Excerpting and Summarisation**
+- **Excerpt and Summary**
   Each document is split into overlapping chunks (~2000 characters), which are individually summarised to improve downstream context quality.

 - **Embeddings**
-  Each excerpt + its summary is embedded using OpenAI’s embedding API and stored in NanoVectorDB.
+  Each excerpt and its summary are embedded using OpenAI’s embedding API and stored in NanoVectorDB.

 - **Entity & Relationship Extraction**
   Each excerpt is analysed for structured entities and relationships.
 These are saved in a local knowledge graph using NetworkX and also embedded for similarity queries.